 7. Marshall Islands

-With a population of 53,981 people and the entire surface area of 181.4 km².
+With a population of 53,981 people and an entire surface area of 181.4 km².
 The Republic of Marshall Island is the World’s seventh tiny country.
 The name of Marshall Islands is derived from a British captain William Marshall who first explored the island in 1520.
-The Marshall Islands are made up of coral atolls and the chain of volcanic Islands.
-Majuro is the capital of Marshall islands.
+The Marshall Islands are made up of coral atolls and a chain of volcanic Islands.
+Majuro is the capital of the Marshall islands.

 5. San Marino

-Principality of Monaco is a sovereign city-state which located on France’s Mediterranean coastline.
-Monaco is the World’s second smallest country in the world with the population of 37630 and the total area of 202 ha or 2 km².
+The principality of Monaco is a sovereign city-state located on France’s Mediterranean coastline.
+Monaco is the World’s second smallest country in the world with a population of 37630 and a total area of 202 ha or 2 km².
 This city has many boutiques, nightclubs, luxe hotels, and restaurants.
-Monaco is bordered on three sides by France and the one hand by the Mediterranean sea.
-Just like Zurich and Geneva, 30% residents of Monaco made up of millionaires.
+Monaco is bordered on three sides by France and on the one hand by the Mediterranean sea.
+Just like Zurich and Geneva, 30% of the residents of Monaco are made up of millionaires.

 1. Vatican City

-Vatican City is also known as Holy see, is a city-state with the total area of 44 ha or 0.44 km² and population of 842 people.
+Vatican City also known as Holy See is a city-state with a total area of 44 ha or 0.44 km² and a population of 842 people.
 The Country is located in Europe surrounded by Rome, Italy.
 Roman Bishop rules the state of Vatican City.
 The economy or main income of this country comes from the members of the Roman Catholic Church’s voluntary contributions.
-It is well known for Vatican Museums and iconic ancient art and architecture.
+It is well known for its Vatican Museums and iconic ancient art and architecture.

 List Of Ten Smallest Countries in the World At a Glance